Overview

 • Emervel™

-• Your practitioner will provide aftercare advice designed to minimise risk and promote speedy recovery from any expected side effects.
+Your practitioner will provide detailed aftercare advice specifically designed to minimise risk and promote a fast recovery from any expected side effects.

-• Most people are able to continue with normal activities with immediate improvement in their appearance.
-Some will have some redness, pin prick marks, possibly swelling- particularly in the lips.
+Most people are able to continue with normal activities with immediate effect on their appearance.
+Some will experience some redness, pin prick marks, and possibly swelling – particularly in the lips.

 • Any swelling and bruising may be more apparent the next day.